upperlinecode/upperline-intro-se-teacher-guide/day-01/lectures/intro-to-command-line/LECTURE.md

 ## Hints and Hurdles

-+ The `Refrigerator Organization` lab really hammers home paths.
++ The [Refrigerator Organization]() lab really hammers home paths.
 This is an important concept for students as they begin to create HTML/CSS projects and then their sinatra apps at the end of the course.
 Paths are a complicated concept- let students know its ok if it doesn't make sense right away.

++ Bonus Labs are the Terminus Game and the Command Line Challenge!

 + Helps to have students write out the instructions if they were moving one step at a time `cd code`, `cd labs` and then show them how they can shorten that `cd code/labs`.